Mjavala/MQTT_MURI/readme.md

 -   [Vue-Apollo](https://apollo.vuejs.org/)
 -   [GraphQL](https://graphql.org/)

-Note: If you want to understand graphQL queries the hasura playground (linked below) has a visual playground linked to our timescaledb.
+Note: If you want to understand graphQL queries the hasura ui (linked below) has a visual playground linked to our timescaledb.

 # Backend services